willybrauner/interpol/README.md

 import { EaseFn } from "./ease"

 interface IInterpolConstruct<K extends keyof Props> {
-  // props are an interpol list object
+  // props are an interpol list object, 3 definition types
+  // 1. to
-  // [from, to, unit]
+  // 2. [from, to, unit]
+  // 3. { from, to, unit, ease }
   // default: /
   props: Record<K, [number | (() => number), number | (() => number), string]>